Nachobear/KelseyRobertsIT2351_SQL/Assignment8/readme.md

 Conclusion:

 I learned a lot this week, as I did every week in this 8-week class.
 I will miss this class.
-It was much more interesting than I thought it would be.
+It was more interesting than I expected.
 I hope I can write a game app one day and use what I've learned here to store player data.